puckettlab/circlePack/README.md

 # Software

 Everything was coded in c++ and Python 3.
+The following packages are needed only to convert output from c++ code csv files into npz files and generate images of the packing.

 Python Packages:
 - numpy